DongNan-ML/omal_/README.md

 ## License
 Our source code is licensed under the Apache 2.0 license.
-We also include the MIT License of the modAL package since we used the source code of it.
+We also include the MIT License of the modAL package since we used the source code of it (multi_argmax function in our method).

 ## Citations

-We used the source code of modAL (multi_argmax function in our method).
-The citation is:

 @article{modAL2018,
     title={mod{AL}: {A} modular active learning framework for {P}ython},